justinpearson/Raspberry-Pi-for-iPhone-Backup/README.md

-# 3. The backup script
+# 3. Run the backup script

-The file `backup-iphone.sh` contains a script that detects the phone with `lsusb`, pairs the phone to the RPi with `idevicepair pair`, mounts it with `ifuse`, and copies everything (or, everything that `libimobiledevice` makes availble) to the RPi's micro-SD card with `rsync`.
+The file `/home/pi/backup-iphone.sh` contains a script that detects the phone with `lsusb`, pairs the phone to the RPi with `idevicepair pair`, mounts it with `ifuse` to `/home/pi/usr/mnt/`, and copies everything (or, everything that `libimobiledevice` makes availble) to the RPi's micro-SD card at `/home/pi/iphone-backups/` with `rsync`.

-Run `/home/pi/backup-iphone.sh` and watch logfile with `tail -f /home/pi/log.txt`.

 (Verify `backup-iphone.sh` is executable.)

+Run `/home/pi/backup-iphone.sh` and watch its logfile with `tail -f /home/pi/log.txt`.

-# 4. Configure udev to run script when phone is plugged in
+# 4. Configure udev to run the backup script upon the phone plug-in event

 Now we configure the RPi to run the `backup-iphone.sh` script whenever the phone plugs into the RPi.